opencca-user/docker-image-test/docker/readme.md

 This repository contains the Docker configuration for the OpenCCA build environment.

-The Dockerfile allow you to build and run a Docker container equipped with all necessary tools for building OpenCCA.
+The Dockerfile allows you to build and run a Docker container equipped with all necessary tools for building OpenCCA.

 ## Makefile Goals